oslabs-beta/dangoDB/README.md

 Model.findOneAndReplace()
 /**
 * @description Finds a matching document, removes it, and passes in user's document.
 Replacement document retains same ObjectId as original document.
-* @param filter - Query used to find matching document
+* @param filter - Query used to find matching document.
-* @param replace - User document to replace matching document at database
+* @param replace - User document to replace matching document at database.
 * @param options - [optional]
 * @param callback - [optional]
 * @returns object displaying count for how many documents were upserted, matching, modified.